 Transparency: Demonstrates a commitment to transparency and public disclosure

-Transparency is one of Target’s three pillars in its new safer chemicals policy, which states that “Target will strive for full visibility to chemicals contained in and used to make the products we sell and use in our operations.
+Target states: “Target will strive for full visibility to chemicals contained in and used to make the products we sell and use in our operations.
 Target will work toward the long-term goal of full material disclosure for all products and processes across all categories and in our operations.
 Target will approach transparency in the supply chain as an iterative process, continually adding more product categories and achieving increasing levels of transparency.”
-Along with the policy, in 2017 they set a new goal to “achieve transparency to all ingredients, including generics such as ‘fragrance’, in beauty, baby care, personal care and household cleaning formulated products by 2020.”
-Target encourages suppliers to list ingredients on packaging and their websites including nanomaterials, fragrance, allergens, and other generic ingredients through its SPI.
-The company significantly expanded its criteria around public disclosure in 2016 to encourage suppliers to disclose ingredients to both Target and the public.
+Along with the policy, in 2017, the company set a new goal to “achieve transparency to all ingredients, including generics such as ‘fragrance’, in beauty, baby care, personal care and household cleaning formulated products by 2020.”

 Chemical Footprint: Evaluates its chemical footprint

 Third-party Standards: Promotes credible third party standards for safer products